Non-canonical extension of theta-functions and modular integrability of theta-constants: Introduction

 \subsubsection{Algebraic integrability and Hamiltonicity}

 One further remarkable property of the systems mentioned above is the fact that the known basic polynomial theta-identities between canonical $\theta$-series are nothing but the specific values of algebraic integrals of the systems (Sect.~\ref{S7.1}).
-Clearly, we may take these integrals as Hamiltonians for these ODEs being regarded as dynamical systems.
+Clearly, we may take these integrals as the Hamilton functions for these \odes\ and the equations, being regarded as dynamical systems, thus possess the remarkable property of being Hamiltonian.
+In Sect~\ref{S9.2} we shall exemplify a particular case along these lines.
 Such treatments have a large number of applications and intimate connection with the theory of integrable systems \cite{belokolos}.
-Complete Hamiltonian description will be, however, the subject matter of a separate work but one particular case is discussed at greater length in \cite{br3}.
-In this work we underlined (with some counterexamples) the need to distinguish differential identities and defining ODEs.
-Algebraic integrability of the '$\theta$-ODEs' is also used in \cite{br4} for a new treatment of the finite-gap spectral problems.
+A complete Hamiltonian description, along with quantization, will be, however, the subject matter of a separate work but the theta-constant case is discussed at greater length in \cite{br3}.
+In this work we underlined (with some counterexamples) the need to distinguish differential identities and defining \odes.
+Algebraic integrability of the '$\theta$-\odes' is also used in \cite{br4} for a new treatment of the finite-gap spectral problems.